immcantation/scoper/docs/topics/hierarchicalClones.md

 method
 :   one of the `"nt"` for nucleotide based clustering or `"aa"` for amino acid based clustering.
-Method `"aa"` still expects nucleotide sequences, which will be translated to amino acids
+Method `"aa"` accepts either amino acid or nucleotide sequences.
+Nucleotide sequences are automatically translated into amino acid sequences.

 linkage
 :   available linkage are `"single"`, `"average"`, and `"complete"`.